kurt-stolle/injector/README.md

 # Injector

-A .dll injector for Windows.
+A `dll`  injector for Windows.
 Controllable via console.

 Intended for learning purposes.